BishopFox/BrokenHill/README.md

 	* StableLM
 	* StableLM 2
 	* TinyLlama
+* Results can be output in JSON format for filtering/analysis
 * The ability to test each iteration of adversarial data against the same LLM with multiple different randomization settings, to help weed out fragile results
 * Self-tests to help validate that that the attack is configured correctly and will produce useful results
   * Validation that conversations are provided in the format the model was trained for